HiFaraz/node-playbook/README.md

 1. Create a file in the `source` sub-folder called `index.js`

 ## Coding style
-### Problem / Context
+### Goal
+Develop a coding style that lets you share your code without embarrassment.

-Fretting over coding style wastes time, and a sloppy coding style reflects poorly on you.
-You need a coding style that looks decent and is easy to follow.
+A sloppy coding style reflects poorly on you.
-### Recommended solution
+### Solution
 Follow [Airbnb's Javascript Style Guide](https://github.com/airbnb/javascript)

 ## Native modules and Windows
-### Problem / Context
+### Goal
-Some npm packages do not install on Windows because they contain non-JavaScript code.
-You will see errors related to `node-gyp` when you try to install them.
+Fix errors related to `node-gyp` when you try to install an npm package.

+The problem is due to non-JavaScript code in the package, which npm tries to build on your computer.
+You will get errors unless you have the build environment installed.
 ### Recommended solution
 Find another npm package that does the job in pure JavaScript.
 For example, [bcryptjs](https://www.npmjs.com/package/bcryptjs) is a drop-in replacement for the popular [bcrypt](https://www.npmjs.com/package/bcrypt) module.